DataScienceHobart/2017-02-03-graphics-imas/README.md

 but if you have problems, don't worry it's not critical.
 (But feel free to email the organizer/s. )

+## The Good Stuff

+mapview

+leaflet

+rgl with quadmesh and rangl

 ### Extra stuff

 General resources